Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Formulation - picker rack sequencing

 In our view the rack sequencing problem at each picker is essentially a feasibility problem.
 By this we mean that our assumption here is that \textbf{\emph{a primary optimisation has already been performed in terms of choosing which orders and racks are allocated to each picker}}, as in our formulation above.
 Once orders and racks have been allocated to a picker as a result of a primary optimisation then the scope for further optimisation in terms of rack sequencing at each picker is much less.
 For example, all allocated racks will be presented to the picker and the picking of the items required for the orders allocated will take the same time irrespective as to the rack sequence.
 As such finding a feasible rack sequence such that all orders can be picked using $B$ bin positions is, in our view, the principal concern.

-To assist in finding a feasible rack sequence we regard one of the $B$ bin positions as dedicated to processing orders which are opened and closed by the same rack.
+To assist in finding a feasible rack sequence we adopt the approach that if there is some order allocated to a rack which is opened and closed by that rack (e.g.~an order just requiring a single unit of one product, or more generally an order for multiple products which is fully satisfied by that rack) then we ensure (via imposing appropriate constraints) that one of the $B$ bins is available to process that order.
+Such an operational strategy seems appropriate for environments, such as Amazon~\citep{weidinger18c}, where the vast number of orders are for only one or two items.

 The optimisation adopted in our formulation above was designed to minimise the number of racks needed, and so encouraged the picking of multiple products for the same order from the same rack.
 This therefore means that we can reasonably expect a number of orders which can be fully satisfied by making use of just a single rack.

-Note here that it is only necessary to dedicate one of the $B$ bin positions to opening and closing orders from the same rack.
-This is because once a rack has been first presented to the picker then they can open and close one order from the rack using the bin in that dedicated position, move the bin with the closed order to the conveyor for further processing, and then place a new empty bin in the now vacated dedicated bin position for the next order than can be opened and closed from the rack.
-This leaves $B-1$ bin positions available for opening and closing orders that need more than one rack to be satisfied.
+Note here that it is only necessary to choose one of the $B$ bins for opening and closing orders from the same rack.
+This is because once a rack has been first presented to the picker then they can open and close one order from the rack using the chosen bin, move the bin with the closed order to the conveyor for further processing, and then place a new empty bin in the now vacated bin position for the next order than can be opened and closed from the rack.
+This leaves $B-1$ bins available for opening and closing orders that need more than one rack to be satisfied.